BB4649T/Sys1/README.md

+#Introduction
 First, I signed up on warchall.net, entered my email address with a password, and confirmed them.
 After that, I went to the challenge, stole the flag, and entered in.
 Then, the website provided SSH access to my terminal so I could begin the challenge.
+ #Command:
+- cd : change directory;
+- cat: show the content;
+- ls: list files in the current folder;
+- ls -al: list all files even who are hide;

 For every level that I passed, here are the steps:

 1. **Level 0**:
     - Commands: